A quick partial regional roundup for the start of the new year – my emphasis added. The Sydney Morning Herald leads off with,

 In Australia, uncertainty surrounding government policy on carbon pricing continues to hang over the energy sector, delaying investment decisions and projects.

-Perhaps Lovelock is right and Gaia is striking back with some disruptive possibly climate change induced rain.
 I would change the statement “well beyond their wet season” to something like the unusually wet dry season.
 Unlike previous years, this last dry season (it is now the wet season) nearly every week had showers.
 Anyway, the Straits Times (Singapore) reports that,

 China-Russia oil pipeline starts operation